© Crown copyright 2019

 This section provides information on those applying for and granted protection in the UK through both asylum and resettlement routes, as well as information on the numbers in receipt of asylum support.

 The data are used to assess the trends in numbers of people seeking and being granted protection, the impact of policy changes, and to understand the demographics of those coming to the UK to claim protection.
-Data on resettlement and support, broken down by local authority (LA), can help LAs understand the demands on their services and resources to aid with planning.
+Data on resettlement and support, broken down by local authority, can help local authorities understand the demands on their services and resources to aid with planning.

 Data on asylum applications relate to the period in which the application was lodged, and initial decisions relate to the period in which the decision was made.
 Initial decisions may, therefore, relate to an application made in an earlier period, and thus the two are not directly comparable.

 Data on initial decisions will not reflect the total number of people granted protection through asylum routes as some initial decisions may be overturned following appeal.
-Data on the number of appeals lodged, and their outcomes, are published in Asylum tables, volume 4.
+Data on the number of appeals lodged, and their outcomes, are published in Asylum appeals lodged and determined – Asy_D06 and Asy_D07.

 UASC data includes those treated as an unaccompanied minor for at least one day between the date of application and the date of initial decision.
-Some UASC applicants may subsequently be found to be an adult following clarification of an age-dispute.
-Data on age disputes are published in Asylum tables, volume 3.
+Some UASC applicants may subsequently be found to be an adult following conclusion of an age dispute.
+Data on age disputes are published in Asylum applications, initial decisions, and resettlement – Asy_D01 and Asy_D02.

-Figures on international asylum applications are based on data supplied by the individual countries to the Intergovernmental Consultations on Migration, Asylum and Refugees (IGC), United Nations High Commissioner for Refugees (UNHCR) and Eurostat.
-These may include some estimated figures.
-Eurostat also publishes a range of asylum statistics which can be used for comparisons across the EU.
+Eurostat’s range of asylum statistics can be used for comparisons across the EU.
 The methodology used to compile Eurostat data differs from that used in this release.
 Further details can be found in the user guide.

 Family reunion visas are a subset of the ‘Family: other’ visa category, published in the visa tables, of which around 99% relate to Family reunion visas.
 Data on Family reunion visas come from a different administrative system to other visa data so are not directly comparable.
 Further details can be found in the user guide.